Is Nutritional Yeast Safe for Pregnancy

 READ

-Guava Nutrition for Pregnancy
+Wild Nutrition Pregnancy Ingredients

 For those who are concerned about the safety of nutritional yeast during pregnancy or are looking for a different flavor profile, using herbs and spices as seasoning can be an excellent alternative.
 This allows you to add a burst of flavor to your meals while avoiding any potential risks associated with nutritional yeast.
 Experimenting with different combinations of herbs like basil, thyme, and oregano can add complexity to your dishes without the need for nutritional yeast.